|

 Kate's family still tell stories about her life.

 Eileen Miller-Soltero shared a few family stories and pictures of Kate.
 Kate once kept a sick goat in her kitchen to keep it warm.
-She also was a nurse in WW2.
-She had to parachute out of a plane and had broken her hip.
-The plane crashed and everyone still aboard died.
-Kate may have had McHale as a last name at one point in her life.
+There also was a story that happened while Kate was a nurse in WWII.
+She had to parachute out of a plane and broke her hip.
+The plane crashed, and everyone still aboard died.
+No one knows if the plane story is true because Kate liked to add to her legend from time to time.